chibiboba/JS-202/My Notes/Lesson 5 Notes.md

+- Don't use placeholders as substitute for labels.
-You may see sites that use placeholders as a substitute for labels.
+  - You may see sites that use placeholders as a substitute for labels.
 Don't do this yourself, though, since it breaks screen readers.
 Labels and placeholders have different purposes, so use them appropriately.
-If you're forced to use placeholders, include the labels too, but hide them using CSS.
+  - If you're forced to use placeholders, include the labels too, but hide them using CSS.
 This hack works well since most screen readers can read the hidden text.

 ### The `disabled` Attribute

-The `disabled` attribute lets you disable `input` elements; the browser renders disabled elements but won't let the user interact with them.
-The rendering looks different from enabled attributes, often by using a gray or lighter color. `disabled` also turns on the `:disabled` CSS pseudo-class.
+- The `disabled` attribute lets you disable `input` elements; the browser renders disabled elements but won't let the user interact with them.
+The rendering looks different from enabled attributes, often by using a gray or lighter color.
+- `disabled` also turns on the `:disabled` CSS pseudo-class.
 (Non-disabled elements set the `:enabled` pseudo-class.)

-Most web applications handle the `disabled` attribute programmatically, either at the time the application generates the HTML or dynamically with JavaScript.
+- Most web applications handle the `disabled` attribute programmatically, either at the time the application generates the HTML or dynamically with JavaScript.
 You still need to know that `disabled` exists, though; you may have to write some HTML for a program that expects disabled inputs on the original form.

-Copy Code

 ```html
 <form action="#" method="post">